mensahsandra/clnch-web/README.md

 **"I submitted it."**

-CLNCH doesn't decide whether someone will succeed.
+Clnch doesn't decide whether someone will succeed.

 It helps them **take the shot.**